Sex–gender distinction: Feminist theory

-Antecedents to the feminist use of gender include the work of anthropologist Margaret Mead, who demonstrated that masculine and feminine roles are culturally variable rather than biologically determined, and philosopher Simone de Beauvoir, who famously stated, "One is not born but becomes a woman," arguing that women are socially constructed as the Other.
+Antecedents to the feminist use of gender include the work of anthropologist Margaret Mead, who demonstrated that masculine and feminine roles are culturally variable rather than biologically determined, and philosopher Simone de Beauvoir, who famously stated, "One is not born but becomes a woman," arguing that women are socially constructed as the Other of men.

-Ann Oakley's book Sex, Gender and Society (1972) was pivotal in transforming Money and Stoller's concept of gender into a critical analytical tool, and Gayle Rubin's influential essay "The Traffic in Women" (1975) introduced the expression sex/gender system as "the set of arrangements by which a society transforms biological sexuality into products of human activity".
+Ann Oakley's book Sex, Gender and Society (1972) was pivotal in transforming Money and Stoller's concept of gender into a critical analytical tool.
+"The constancy of sex must be admitted," said Oakley, "but so must also the variability of gender."
+Also in the 1970s, Gayle Rubin' introduced the expression sex/gender system as "the set of arrangements by which a society transforms biological sexuality into products of human activity".
 Since then, the distinction has been used by feminists to challenge the idea that inequalities between men and women are natural.

 However, feminists who maintain that sex is also constructed are critical of it.
 French materialist feminists such as Christine Delphy, Colette Guillaumin and Monique Wittig have argued that naturalizing sex neglects its social character.
 Building off Wittig, Judith Butler writes:

 If the immutable character of sex is contested, perhaps this construct called "sex" is as culturally constructed as gender; indeed, perhaps it was always already gender, with the consequence that the distinction between sex and gender turns out to be no distinction at all.

-Additionally, Sara Heinämaa believes that the received Anglo-American reading of Beauvoir is mistaken:
+Additionally, many Beauvoir scholars believe that the received Anglo-American reading of The Second Sex is mistaken.
+Sara Heinämaa writes:

 In Beauvoir's phenomenological perspective, "sex" (female/male) cannot be conceived as a natural basis for "gender" construction, and "gender" should not be viewed as the cultural interpretation of a pregiven "sex."
 Both sex and gender must be seen as theoretical abstractions or idealizations, developed in specific practices of explaining and predicting human behavior and based on the feminine and masculine styles of lived experience.

 Mari Mikkola has put forward the "Trait/Norm Covariance Model", divided into descriptive traits and evaluative norms, as a suggested replacement.
 In this model, the term "descriptive traits" includes physical and anatomical traits, roles, and self-conceptions.
 So for example, "sex traits" (such as having ovaries) and "gender traits" (such as wearing make-up) are both subsumed under the category of descriptive traits, whereas "being feminine" is taken as an evaluative norm.
 Evaluative norms reflect how descriptive traits are evaluated by external observers, and certain descriptive traits may correlate with certain evaluative norms.
 So for example the trait "having long hair" covaries strongly with feminine norms in some cultures, and less so in others.